 The Committee shall review applications for appointment or promotion to the ranks of Associate Clinical Professor, Clinical Professor and Distinguished Clinical

 Professor and forward these recommendations to the Dean and the Executive Committee for final action in the first level of review.
 The Committee on Clinical Appointments and Promotions shall be a rotating committee, with a membership of three years duration.
 Members may be reappointed to additional three-year terms.
-The chairperson will be appointed by the Dean or his or her designee and may be reappointed to one-year renewable terms.
+The chairperson will be appointed by the Dean or their designee and may be reappointed to one-year renewable terms.

 Council on Diversity

 A standing committee of the School of Medicine, called the Council on Diversity, shall be appointed by the Dean of the School of Medicine.
 The Council shall focus on programs and activities aimed at fulfilling the School of Medicine’s Diversity Mission Statement and successfully implementing the Diversity Plan.
-The members of the Council shall include: The Associate Deans for Admissions, Student Affairs, Faculty Affairs and Graduate Medical Education; the Director of the Office of Diversity and Inclusion; the Chair of the Women in Medicine Committee; the thread directors of the cultural competency and medicine and society curricula; two medical students (one each from the pre-clinical and clinical years); one graduate student; the Student Ambassador; two residents or fellows; at least two members of the full-time faculty; a representative of the clinical faculty; and at least two community leaders.
-The medical and graduate students shall be appointed by the Dean, after consultation with the officers from the classes.
-The Dean may appoint other members who have experience and interest in promoting diversity in academic medical settings.
+The Chair of the Council shall be appointed by the Dean.
+The members of the Council shall include: at least one faculty representative from SOM Admissions, Student Affairs, Faculty Affairs, and Graduate Medical Education; leadership within the Office of Diversity, Equity, and Inclusion; thread director(s) of the cultural competency and medicine and society curricula; two medical students (one each from the pre-clinical and clinical years); one graduate student; two residents or fellows; at least two members of the full-time faculty; a representative of the clinical faculty; and at least two community representatives.
+The students shall be appointed by the Dean after consultation with the officers from the classes.
+The Dean may appoint other members who have experience and interest in promoting diversity and inclusion in academic medical settings.
 In addition, any individual member of the Executive Faculty may indicate to the Dean their interest in, and qualifications for, this committee.
-The Chair of the Council shall be appointed by the Dean.
 Members shall be appointed to serve terms of three years, and members shall be eligible for reappointment to similar terms.

 FACULTY PROMOTIONS COMMITTEE (SEE ARTICLE II.H.2.b)